ParkerdeWaal/AMBER-Maestro-lipid-tutorial/README.md

   95.385489
 ```

-Utilizing these dimensions, here is an example TLeap input file:
+Utilizing these dimensions, here is an example tLEaP input file:

 ```
 source leaprc.ff14SB
 source leaprc.lipid14

-system = loadpdb ./protein/POLY.pdb
+system = loadpdb ./myProtein.pdb

 bond system.110.SG system.187.SG

 set system box { 69.378655 64.033248 95.385489 }

-saveamberparm system ./system/POLY.prmtop ./system/POLY.inpcrd
+saveamberparm system ./myProtein.prmtop ./myProtein.inpcrd

 quit
 ```

-**Due to Maestros naming of ions, it is important to check the total system charge before runing simunations.
+**Note: Due to Maestros naming of ions, it is important to check the total system charge before runing simunations.
 Typically a handful of ions will be removed due to naming duplications and must be added back via 'addIonsRand'**

+Voila, Your system is ready for simulation using AMBER!